-- 4.1 The Audit Committee work plan includes an annual review of the following policies: - 4.2 Anti-Fraud, Corruption and Bribery originally approved by the Standards Committee in 2006.
-The policy was amended in November 2011 to make reference to the Bribery Act 2010, which came into effect on the 1 July 2011. - 4.3 Anti-Money Laundering first introduced in 2007 to comply with the new 'Money Laundering Regulations (MLR) 2007 Act', which came into effect in December 2007.
-From the 26 June 2017 the MLR were superseded by the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
-In November 2017 the Council's Anti-Money Laundering Policy and Procedure was refreshed to ensure it complies with the new regulations.
+- 4.1 The Audit Committee work plan includes an annual review of the policies listed below: - 4.2 Anti-Fraud, Corruption and Bribery originally approved by the Standards Committee in 2006.
+The policy was amended in November 2011 to make reference to the Bribery Act 2010, which came into effect on the 1 July 2011. - 4.3 Anti-Money Laundering Policy and Procedure The Council's Anti-Money Laundering Policy and Procedure was first introduced in 2007 to comply with the new 'Money Laundering Regulations (MLR) 2007 Act', which came into effect in December 2007.
+In June 2017 the MLR were superseded by the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
+In 2019 further changes to the regulations came into force updating the UK's anti-money laundering regime to incorporate international standards set by the Financial Action Task Force (FATF) and to transpose the EU's 5th Money Laundering Directive.

-- Whistleblowing originally agreed by the Standards Committee in 2004.
+- 4.4 Whistleblowing originally agreed by the Standards Committee in 2004.
 The Whistleblowing Policy has been reviewed using the British Standards Institute (BSI) Whistleblowing Arrangements Code of Practice for 1998:2008 and the Enterprise and Regulatory Reform Act (ERRA) which received royal assent on 25 April 2013.
-The ERRA includes major changes to employment law which will impact considerably on whistle-blower protection.
+The ERRA includes major changes to employment law which will impact considerably on whistleblower protection.
 The policy has also been reviewed to ensure it is in line with the Public Concern At Work publication; The Whistleblowing Commission Report on the effectiveness of existing arrangements for workplace whistleblowing in the UK, published in November 2013. - 4.5 Gifts and Hospitality and Registering Interests originally agreed by Audit Committee in February 2009.